emiljapelt/SharpTemplar/README.md

 # SharpTemplar
 SharpTemplar is a library for writing XML in C#, using delegate nesting.
-Only HTML is currently implemented, and this document will demostrate how to work with that specifically.
+Only HTML is currently implemented, therefor this document demostrates how to use SharpTemplar using HTML as the basis.

 ## Central types
 | Type | Description |